MSc Advanced Social Work with Children and FamiliesFind a programme

 As part of the application, you will be asked to submit a personal statement of 550-700 words (300-500 words for those undertaking individual 'credit only' units).

-As this is a practice-focused programme, students are required to be in professional social work practice in the UK in some capacity throughout their time on the programme.
+As this is a practice-focused programme, students are required to be in professional social work practice with children and families in some capacity in the UK.

 See international equivalent qualifications on the International Office website.